Commitment to openness and transparency

 - establishment of medium-term planning as well as the annual and investment budgets.

 The members of the Board of Directors are elected by the Annual General Meeting for a term of office until the conclusion of the next ordinary General Meeting following the election.
-They can be re-elected.
-Detailed information on individual members of the Board of Directors as per the balance sheet date of December 31, 2024, is listed on p.169–171 of this report.
-The curricula vitae of the members of the Board of Directors over the last five years can be found in the Annual Report 2023 on p.159 and 160, in the Annual Report 2022 on p.162 and 163, in the Annual Report 2021 on p.151, in the Annual Report 2020 on p.71 and 72, and in the Annual Report 2019 on p.63 and 64 (all available here).
+They can be reelected.
+Detailed information on individual members of the Board of Directors as per the balance sheet date of December 31, 2025, is listed on p.178–180 of this report.
+The curricula vitae of the members of the Board of Directors over the last five years can be found in the Annual Report 2024 on p.169–171, in the Annual Report 2023 on p.159 and 160, in the Annual Report 2022 on p.162 and 163, in the Annual Report 2021 on p.151, in the Annual Report 2020 on p.71 and 72 (all available here).
 No directorships are maintained with other listed companies on a reciprocal basis.

 Further information regarding the election and the composition of the Board of Directors can be found in art.
 8.1 of the Sika Articles of Association.

 The Board of Directors of Sika AG currently consists of eight members and comprises non-executive members only.
-One of the directors, Paul Schuler, was a member of Group Management and held the position as CEO of Sika until April 2021; therefore he is not deemed to be independent according to the Swiss Code of Best Practice for Corporate Governance.
-None of the other seven members of the Board of Directors was a member of Group Management or the executive management of a Sika Group company during the three preceding business years.
-Therefore, in 2024, the percentage of independent board members equals 87.5%.
-At the Annual General Meeting held on March 26, 2024, the following changes were made to the composition and leadership of the Board of Directors: Paul Hälg stepped down as Chair of the Board as well as from his position as a member of the Board.
-The shareholders elected Thierry F. J. Vanlancker as the new Chair of the Board.
-Additionally, the Annual General Meeting elected Thomas Aebischer as a new member of the Board.
+None of the members of the Board of Directors was a member of Group Management or the executive management of a Sika Group company during the three preceding business years.
+All of them are therefore deemed to be independent according to the Swiss Code of Best Practice for Corporate Governance.
+Accordingly, the percentage of independent board members equals 100% in 2025.
+At the Annual General Meeting held on March 25, 2025, the following changes were made to the composition and leadership of the Board of Directors: Monika Ribar stepped down as a member of the Board as well as from her position as a member of the Audit Committee.
+The shareholders elected Kwok Wang (Frankie) Ng as a new member of the Board.
+Subsequently, the Board appointed Kwok Wang (Frankie) Ng as a member of the Audit Committee.
+All members of the Board of Directors standing for re-election were re-elected.

 The Board of Directors convenes at the Chairperson’s request as often as business demands.
 Meetings are generally held every one to two months.
-In the business year 2024, the Board of Directors met 10 times.
-The meetings lasted between one and seven hours.
+In the business year 2025, the Board of Directors met seven times.
+The meetings lasted between two and seven hours.

 Attendance of individual Board Members